WrestleMania: Celebrity involvement

-WrestleMania Axxess
+WWE World at WrestleMania

 In 1988, in association with The Trump Organization, WWF prepared a small festival to celebrate WrestleMania IV, which included autograph signings, a brunch, and a 5K run; the event was held again in 1989 for WrestleMania V. In 1992, a festival was held the day of WrestleMania VIII which included a WWF superstar look-alike contest and a tournament for the WWF WrestleFest arcade game.
 In 1993, the WWF held a "WrestleMania Brunch" the day of WrestleMania IX at Caesars Palace, during the course of which Lex Luger attacked Bret Hart.
 In 1994, WWF offered "Fan Fest" for the weekend of WrestleMania X, which allowed fans to step inside a WWF ring, participate in games, meet superstars, and purchase merchandise; the event was followed up in 1995 with another "Fan Fest" for WrestleMania XI.
 For WrestleMania XV, a pre-event concert known as the "WrestleMania Rage Party" (in reference to that year's theme, "The Ragin' Climax") was held at the Pennsylvania Convention Center and televised by USA Network in an hour-long special, featuring performances by Isaac Hayes and Big Pun.

 The following year WWF held its first WrestleMania Axxess event at the Anaheim Convention Center expanding upon the party idea of WrestleMania Rage Party.
 The event included autograph signings and mementos to inductees of the WWE Hall of Fame.
 There were also activities where fans could enter a wrestling ring and commentate a wrestling match.
 In 2001, WrestleMania Axxess was held at the Reliant Hall which expanded upon the event by adding numerous activities including areas where attendees could buy special merchandise, see a production truck and check out special WWE vehicles.
 From 2002, WrestleMania Axxess would be extended to a three-day event (March 14–16) and would be held at the Canadian National Exhibition.
 The three-day event included similar activities to that of the one-day line-up.
 2003 would be the final WrestleMania Axxess at a convention center for 6 years.
 From 2004 to 2008, WrestleMania Axxess visited cities around the United States and Canada with a smaller touring version of what was previously presented at regular Axxess events.
-In 2009 WrestleMania Axxess returned, and has continued every year since, as a four-day event held at convention centers and arenas in the host city of that year's WrestleMania.
+In 2009 WrestleMania Axxess returned, and had continued every year until 2020.
+It was held as a four-day event at convention centers and arenas in the host city of that year's WrestleMania.
+The event was canceled in 2020 due to the COVID-19 pandemic.

+Beginning with WrestleMania XL in April 2024, WWE relaunched the event under a new name of WWE World at WrestleMania as part of a partnership with Fanatics Events.
+The five-day event includes interview panel sessions with WWE wrestlers, a WWE 2K gaming tournament, live podcast recordings, meet-and-greets with wrestlers, and a large merchandise store with various memorabilia honoring WrestleMania's history.
+Like with WrestleMania Access, WWE World is held at convention centers and arenas in the host city of that year's WrestleMania.